 Registration and Member Updates

-All members of the College of Dental Technologists of Ontario (CDTO) are required to either renew their certificate of registration or choose to resign online.
-Member’s failure to renew or resign will result in the suspension of your certificate of registration.
+All Registrants of the College of Dental Technologists of Ontario (CDTO) are required to either renew their certificate of registration or choose to resign online.
+Registrant’s failure to renew or resign will result in the suspension of your certificate of registration.
 Suspensions are recorded permanently on the Public Register and the fees associated with the reinstatement of a suspended certificate of registration include a reinstatement fee, late fees and registration fees.

 Before you begin, you must have professional liability insurance that covers the renewal year.
 You will be required to provide the name of the insurance company, policy number, certificate number and the expiration date.
-The College may request evidence of professional liability insurance at any time, a Member is subject to suspension for failure to comply.
+The College may request evidence of professional liability insurance at any time, a Registrant is subject to suspension for failure to comply.

 To read more about Professional Liability Insurance, please click here.